cedardevs/onestop/docs/README.md

-## PSI: The Persistent Streaming Inventory Documentation Directory
+## The PSI Documentation Directory

 ### What Is PSI?
 The Persistent Streaming Inventory is a distributed, scalable, event stream and database for the metadata associated